UniTS: A Universal Time Series Analysis Framework Powered by Self-Supervised Representation Learning: System Internals

-\textbf{Autoregression.} The autoregression-based pre-training learns the representations by masking some observations of the input time series (e.g., set to 0) and then predicting the masked values using the unmasked data~\cite{TST}.
-It is inspired by the success of the masked language model in natural language processing, since both time series and sentences share the same nature of sequential dependencies.
+\textbf{\underline{Autoregression.}} The autoregression-based pre-training algorithm~\cite{TST} learns the representations by masking some observations of the input series (e.g., set to 0) and then \textbf{\textit{predicting the masked values}} using the unmasked data.
+It is inspired by the masked language model in natural language processing, since both time series and sentences share the same nature of sequential dependencies.

-\textbf{Hybrid.} This branch of approach optimizes a hybrid objective of the two types above~\cite{TS-TCC}, which may be better than the individual objectives in some cases, but not always.
+\textbf{\underline{Hybrid}.} This branch of approach~\cite{TS-TCC} optimizes a \textbf{\textit{hybrid objective of the two types above}}, which may be better than the individual objectives in some cases, but not always.

 The pre-training template is designed using a unified sklearn-like interface to allow flexible extension.
 A new algorithm can be seamlessly integrated as long as it is wrapped in a Python class with two methods: \textit{fit} which takes the input $\Xv$ for pre-training, and \textit{transform} which maps $\Xv$ to the representations $\Zv$.